opendedup/data-orchestration-agent/DOCKER_SETUP.md

 1. Create and download a service account key from GCP Console
 2. Save it locally (e.g., `~/gcp-keys/service-account.json`)
-3. Update the volume mounts in `docker-compose.yml` for each agent:
+3. Update the volume mounts in `docker compose.yml` for each agent:
    ```yaml
    volumes:
      - ~/gcp-keys/service-account.json:/app/credentials/service-account.json:ro